 - How can we use event-based mechanism to enhance integration of renewable energy sources?

 The PhD candidate is expected to contribute to theoretical aspects as well as to practical aspects such as running simulations, planning experiments, and supervision of students.
 More detailed tasks can be agreed based on the knowledge and experience of the potential PhD candidate.

 It is assumed that the PhD candidate is familiar with the basic definitions and concepts used in nonlinear control theory and has some basic knowledge from power system domain.
 Previous knowledge on event-based control or disturbance observers is seen as an advantage as they are one of the main concepts used in the project.

 - Develop algorithms related to flatness-based control and disturbance observers

 - Present results to members of the research group and at international conferences

 Applicants should fulfil the following requirements:

-- Master’s degree in mathematical control theory, systems and control, applied mathematics or related fields
+- a master’s degree in mathematical control theory, systems and control, applied mathematics or related fields

-- Excellent communication skills in oral and written English language
+- excellent communication skills in oral and written English